Hydraulic Fracturing 101

 Typically, a mixture of water, proppants and chemicals is pumped into the rock or coal formation.
 There are, however, other ways to fracture wells.
 Sometimes fractures are created by injecting gases such as propane or nitrogen, and sometimes acidizing occurs simultaneously with fracturing.
 Acidizing involves pumping acid (usually hydrochloric acid), into the formation to dissolve some of the rock material to clean out pores and enable gas and fluid to flows more readily into the well.

-Some studies have shown that anywhere from 20-85% of fracking fluids may remain underground.
+Some studies have shown that more than 90% of fracking fluids may remain underground.
 Used fracturing fluids that return to the surface are often referred to as flowback, and these wastes are typically stored in open pits or tanks at the well site prior to disposal.